shaulhameed/node-SPA-quick-start/Readme.md

 ##Getting Started
- Get started by cloning this repository.
+ Get started by cloning this repositor or by using bower.

 <code>